-The throttle position sensor can fail in several ways, all of which result in poor fuel performance at best, and performance limitations that may create safety hazard for you and other motorists at worst.
+The throttle position sensor can fail in several ways, all of which result in poor fuel economy at best, and performance limitations that may create a safety hazard for you and other motorists at worst.
+It can also cause problems when changing gears, or setting base ignition timing.
 This sensor can fail gradually, or all at once.
 In most cases, the Check Engine Light is illuminated if a TPS failure is detected.
 Also, most manufacturers provide a “limp home” mode of operation with reduced power if a failure is detected.
-This would at least allow getting off a busy highway in a safer manner.
+This is intended to at least allow a driver to get off a busy highway in a safer manner.

 Here are some common symptoms of a bad or failing throttle position sensor to watch for:

 1. Car won’t accelerate, lacks power when accelerating, or accelerates itself

 It may feel as though the car simply doesn't accelerate as it should, and jerks or hesitates as it picks up speed.
 It may accelerate smoothly, but lack power.
 On the flip side, it may be that your car suddenly speeds up while you’re driving, even if you haven’t pressed the accelerator.
 If these symptoms occur, there's a good chance you've got a problem with the TPS.

 In these cases, the TPS isn’t providing the right input, the onboard computer cannot direct the engine to work properly.
 When the car accelerates while driving, it usually means the butterfly valve inside the throttle has closed up and pops open suddenly when the driver presses on the accelerator.
 This gives the car an unintended burst of speed that occurs because the sensor cannot detect the closed position of the throttle.